 Check out our guide to the best wheeled backpacks!

 How Big Can Be a Carry on Backpack

 If we are looking at it very strictly – size differs.
 It’s similar, but it’s not the same.
 And it depends from the airline that you are flying with.
 Different airlines have different hand luggage dimension and weight allowances.

 However, thinking globally and planning to travel with US airlines, it’s wiser to choose a little bit smaller carry on bag.
 Something like – 51 x 35 x 20 cm (20 x 14 x 8 inches).
-Which means, that Cabin Max Metz, eBags Mother Lode TLS Weekender, Kelty Redwing 44 and Osprey Farpoint 40 might be slightly too big for you.
-But ONLY if they will be packed to the maximum.
+Which means, that Cabin Max Metz, eBags Mother Lode TLS Weekender, Kelty Redwing 44 and Osprey Farpoint 40 might be slightly too big for you with some of the airlines.
+Do check it before you buy a backpack!